1976 Guatemala earthquake: Victims and damage

 The most heavily affected area covered some 30,000 km2, with a population of 2.5 million.
-Some 23,000 people were reported dead and 77,000 wounded.
-Approximately 258,000 houses were destroyed, leaving about 1.2 million people homeless.
+In addition to the 23,000 reported fatalities and injuries to 77,000 people, approximately 258,000 houses were destroyed, leaving about 1.2 million people homeless.
 40% of the national hospital infrastructure was destroyed, while other health facilities also suffered substantial damage.

 International reaction

-Immediately after the earthquake, the then president Kjell Eugenio Laugerud García invited most of the foreign ambassadors to tour the affected regions by helicopter, which prompted them to quickly ask for help in their home countries.
+Immediately after the earthquake, President Kjell Eugenio Laugerud García invited most of the foreign ambassadors to tour the affected regions by helicopter, which prompted them to quickly ask for help in their home countries.
 For example, the United States of America rebuilt most of the roads, and Canada and Belgium each rebuilt a village.

 Within days of the initial rupture the USGS sent a team of geologist to document the fault rupture and its effects.
 This team headed by George Plafker traveled the entire length of the fault by helicopter and was able to clearly trace its location.
-During this expedition several thousand photographs were collected including 1:10,000 aierial photographs collected by plane.
+During this expedition several thousand photographs were collected including 1:10,000 aerial photographs collected by plane.
 In 2021 this analog data was digitized and georeferenced in order to build a database to assist in relocating the initial rupture location.
 During the summer of 2021 a team of geologist successfully relocated the fault rupture at 10 different locations.
 At the locations no evidence of post 1976 fault creep was observed.